SCBI-ForestGEO/Dendrobands/data/clean_data_files/README.md

 - field_forms are created from the master list via an R-script, found [here](_________________)

 - data_entry_forms for the office are also pulled from the master via an R-script.
 This form is simplified to allow volunteers and those not familiar with dendroband survey methods to help enter data, if needed.
+Ideally, data should be entered directly after every survey.

 - Final updates are run from another R-script, which merges the data_entry_forms into the data_YEAR.csv.
+These merges should be run as soon as the data has been entered.